acepleiades/OARE-for-OStim-NG/README.md

 # OpenSex
 OpenSex is the open/libre alternative to OSex.

 Currently, all animations were made by me (acepleiades).
-If you know me from somewhere else seeing this must be weird. lol

 Support me on Patreon: https://www.patreon.com/skyrimaceanimations